 Understanding Debt Relief Options

 Many residents who are experiencing tough financial times and searching for debt relief options are considering a wide variety of debt relief programs, in addition to personal bankruptcy.
 Like so many others across the country, many residents of Massachusetts find themselves in over their heads and need assistance to help with managing, reducing or paying off debts from credit cards and unsecured debts like utilities, department store charges, or medical bills.
 Luckily, there are debt relief options or "solutions" that may allow you to lower your payments, reduce debts, save money, and get out of debt at an accelerated pace.
-These debt relief options typically include debt consolidation, debt management via credit counseling, debt settlement, or even bankruptcy.
+These debt relief options typically include debt consolidation, debt management via credit counseling, debt resolution, or even bankruptcy.

 How Debt Management or Debt Consolidation Plans Work